Project Management Training: Raven 13

 • decisions are delayed or made reactively.

-I am a trainer and practitioner of project management, and one of the most experienced simulation masters leading business exercises in Poland.
-I combine the hard realities of corporate projects with engaging simulation mechanics.
-I do not believe in boring lectures-I believe in earning through experience.
+I am a project management practitioner and trainer, and one of the most experienced simulation facilitators leading business simulations in Poland.
+I combine the realities of corporate projects with engaging simulation mechanics.
+I do not believe in boring lectures – I believe in learning through experience.

-For years, I have worked in project management, conducting courses and sharing extensive experience gained from numerous projects.
-I hold certifications in project management, including PMP, PRINCE2®, IPMA, Scrum.org, and AgilePM, confirming my competence and knowledge of best practices.
+For many years, I have worked in project management, designing and delivering training programs based on practical experience gained in numerous projects.
+I hold several project management certifications, including PMP, PRINCE2®, IPMA, Scrum.org, and AgilePM.

-Before designing and leading simulations, I managed projects for over 15 years in Fortune 500 companies, such as Hewlett-Packard and Mondelez International.
+Before designing and leading simulations, I managed projects for over 15 years in international organizations, including Fortune 500 companies such as Hewlett-Packard and Mondelez International.

-Raven 13 is not “off-the-shelf training.”
-Every session is tailored to the real challenges in your projects.
+Raven 13 is not an off-the-shelf training program.
+Every session is tailored to the real challenges your teams face in projects.

-Together, we will analyze whether Raven 13 is the right tool and determine the format that delivers the greatest value.
+If you would like to explore whether Raven 13 is the right solution for your organization, let’s schedule a conversation.
+Together we will analyze your situation and determine the format that delivers the greatest value.

 Contact us!